Ritwiktr/Ritwiktr/README.md

 # Hi there, I'm Ritwik! 👋

-> **Flutter Developer | AI/ML Enthusiast | CTO at TranquilAI**
+> **Flutter Developer | AI/ML Enthusiast |**

 ---

 ## 🚀 About Me

 I'm a passionate **Full-Stack Mobile Developer** specializing in Flutter, with a strong focus on AI/ML integration and user experience design.
-As the CTO at [TranquilAI](https://tranquilai.in/), I lead the technical vision and development of innovative mobile solutions.
+I've led the technical vision and development of innovative mobile solutions at [TranquilAI](https://tranquilai.in/).
 I'm deeply interested in building products that make a real impact on people's lives through technology.

 Currently exploring the intersection of **mobile development**, **artificial intelligence**, and **user-centric design**.